Jabher/cornerjs/README.md

             load: function(node, attribute){}
         })

-Load is called on event appearance in DOM three, unload - on removal, alter - on attribute change.
+Load is called on event appearance in DOM tree, unload - on removal, alter - on attribute change.
 'template_url' has priority over 'template', overwrite is condition if content should be replaced.

 if you initialise only {alter: } function, it automatically gets bind to load also.
 This is done to implement easily all the actions to be done on both load and alter, such as include directive